Bruce Hyman: Work

 At Above the Title Productions Hyman produced three new radio series of Douglas Adams' The Hitchhiker's Guide to the Galaxy in 2003 and 2004, with Helen Chattwell and Dirk Maggs.
 He also acted as Executive Producer of the BBC Radio 4 programme presented by Clive Anderson called Unreliable Evidence until 2006.
-Hyman has written scripts for Johnny Vegas and Angus Deayton.
+Hyman has written scripts for Johnny Vegas, Angus Deayton and Gordon Brown.